RasoulZamani/E_Shop_FastAPI_PSQL_Docker/README.md

 After cloning this repository you have two options:

-### Option One:
+### Option One: venv

-Go to the `NoDocker` directory and you can use virtual environment and install neccesary pakages by:
+Go to the `NoDocker` directory and you can use virtual environment and install neccessary packages by:
 `pip install -r requirements.txt`
 Finally run app: `python main.py`.
 Notice in this case it use sqlite as a database.